 Hours & Deadlines

 Sophomores must complete 15 hours of service between May 1, 2021, and March 31, 2022.
 Half of those hours, i.e., 7.5 hours, are to be turned in by December 1, 2021.
-All of these hours must be completed at an approved agency: an environmental organization, or one that serves the elderly or the physically/mentally challenged.
+All of these hours must be completed at an approved agency: an environmental organization, or one that serves seniors or people with physical or intellectual disabilities.
 Students who neglect to complete and submit half of their service requirement on time in December will earn a JUG.
 Students who do not complete the entire service requirement by the Spring deadline will receive a Saturday JUG and may be placed on probation.
 NOTE: Students may not engage in service during school hours.
 All service hours must be completed outside of school hours: after school, in the evening, on the weekends, or during school breaks.

 CSP hours must be verified before they will be approved.
 This verification can take place electronically or via a CSP time card.
 NOTE: Student service hours may not be verified by family members or relatives.

 Electronic Verification will be accepted if the agency is on the CSP approved list of agencies or if the supervisor has a .org, .gov, or .edu e-mail address (e.g., firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org).
 Please do the following:

 - Make sure the supervisor and/or agency agrees to verify your hours electronically.

 - Tell the supervisor that you will log hours into x2VOL on the day of your service and that they will receive an e-mail from x2VOL.
 Make sure to get the supervisor's e-mail address.

 - When you log your hours into x2VOL, make sure to enter the supervisor’s e-mail address.